wondercrazy15/lightshot-print-screen-linux-handler/README.md

 Donations are possible via my PayPal account issued on the same email address as mentioned above.

-Or you can directly scan the below QR code with your smartphone.
+Or you can directly scan the below QR code with PayPal app on your smartphone.

 ![My PayPal QR Code](https://www.vlastimilburian.cz/images/paypal-my-qrcode.png?)